|Black and Green:

 Transmission swap: 1993 Civic CX (see below for details of the mod) with 93K miles on it (March 2013).

-Speedometer calibration: With the VX wheels (& Michelin Harmonys) on the front, I calculated a 9% MPH over count versus roadside police radar readouts.
-With the 14" wheels (& Ultra GT tires) on the front the same roadside radar readout showed me about a 1% MPH over count.
+Speedometer calibration: With the 13" tires I had a I also see a very slight speed over count.
+But with the 15" tires I am seeing a significant speed undercount of something like 7%.
 The 1996-1998 Honda Service Manual says the gauge reports 60mph when the VSS turns 1,025rpms and the 1992-1995 manual says 60 mph at 1026 rpms of the VSS.
 The speedometer gears in the two transmissions both measure 90.6mm using vernier calipers.
 So the differences in speed and distance calculations are due to wheel/tire size combinations and the imprecision of the VSS/Speedo from the factory.(cite)

 Engine type: D16Y7 (106hp/103tq)